Nevada Legislature begins 4-month session eyeing $11B budget - NewsBreak

 “Partisan politics has its place but the campaign season is over,” Gansert said.
 “And now it’s time for us to govern together as Nevadans.”

-Yeager added: "Nevada is and always has been a place that is big enough for both Democrats and Republicans."
+“Nevada is and always has been a place that is big enough for both Democrats and Republicans,” Yeager added.

 Gansert announced she would co-sponsor with Democratic Senate Majority Leader Nicole Cannizzaro an anti-sex trafficking bill “during the early days of the session.”